zitadel/zitadel/docs/docs/guides/trainings/supportservice/application.md

 ## ZITADEL Administrator

-In this hands-on training your employees will get a complete overview of the system and learn how to configure and use ZITADEL.
+In this hands-on training, your employees will get a complete overview of the system and learn how to configure and use ZITADEL.
 Your support staff will gain the required knowledge to provide user-support, while your solution owners gain an understanding about integration of clients.

 **Audience**: 1st / 2nd Level Support Staff, Solution Owner, QA Manager (optional)
 **Duration**: 1.5 days